Module 1: Religious Imaginations in Today's World

 A comprehensive introduction to the programme, its ethos and expectations, and an introduction to the concept of religious imaginations.

-Session 2: October 23th, 6:00pm to 8:00pm
+Session 2: Monday October 27th, 6:00pm to 8:00pm

-What is Truth?
+What is truth?

 An interactive panel discussion with eminent experts from different religions speaking from their own experience and reflecting on each others’ perspectives.

-Session 3: November 6th, 6:00pm to 8:00pm
+Session 3: Monday November 10th, 6:00pm to 8:00pm

-What is Justice?
+What is justice?

 An interactive panel discussion with eminent experts from different religions speaking from their own experience and reflecting on each others’ perspectives.

-Session 4: November 13th, 6:00pm to 8:00pm
+Session 4: Monday November 17th, 6:00pm to 8:00pm

-What is the Good Life?
+What is the good life?

 An interactive panel discussion with eminent experts from different religions speaking from their own experience and reflecting on each others’ perspectives.

-Session 5: November 20th, 6:00pm to 8:00pm
+Session 5: Monday November 24th, 6:00pm to 8:00pm

-How can religion influence a fairer economic system?
+How can religion influence effective leadership?

-Session 6: November 27th, 6:00pm to 8:00pm
+Session 6: Monday December 1st, 6:00pm to 8:00pm

-How should the Government engage with faith communities?
+How should the government engage with faith communities?

 A critical discussion of the role that faith groups and individuals of faith play in the multi-lateral and political spheres, with an interactive panel discussion of policy-makers and politicians about the critical role of faith in society.

-Session 7: December 2nd, 11:00am to 2:00pm
+Session 7: Saturday December 6th, 11:00am to 2:00pm*

 Exploring tools for leadership across difference